-The tradition of feisty Renault hot hatches goes right back to the 5 GT Turbo of the mid-’80s.
-Twenty-odd years later, Richard Porter gets behind the wheel of one to see if it’s as good as we remember
+The tradition of Renault hot hatches goes right back to the 5 GT Turbo of the mid-’80s.
+Twenty-odd years later, we see how it performs

 Before the Twingo 133, before the Clio 197, before the Clio Cup or Trophy or the much-loved Clio Williams, this was the genesis of the modern Renault hot hatch.
 Forget the original 5 Turbo, a genetically modified mid-engined mentalist that had as much to do with a regular R5 as your cat has common ground with a tiger, it’s the front-engined 5 GT Turbo that’s the daddy of the modern Renault fast hatch.
 From its cunningly tweaked and, at the time, improbably powerful engine to its basic but thoroughly modified MacPherson strut/trailing arm chassis, this is the car that gives the Twingo its genes.

 The 5 GT Turbo was launched in 1985, bringing some excitement to the otherwise functional and workmanlike second-generation Renault 5 range.
 The brand new 5 might have been little more than an ’80s remix of the 1970s original – the rehasher responsible being Lamborghini Countach designer Marcello Gandini – but the Turbo’s wide-grilled bumpers, thick arch extensions and ever-so-French yellow front foglights gave it a certain chunky presence.
 It even had fake cooling slats ahead of the rear wheels as a cute tribute to its mid-engined forebear.